Phonographia Endnotes

 (1) "physical and emotional abuse" from GRAULICH, MELODY.
 “Every Husband’s Right: Sex Roles in Mari Sandoz’s ‘Old Jules.’”
 Western American Literature 18, no. 1 (1983): 3–20. http://www.jstor.org/stable/43018766.

-In the end the Plains woman might be as weatherbeaten and wrinkled as an old boot top but still standing firm beside her husband and children, grown strong together while overcoming the calamities that dog the vulnerable--the wiry old settle at her side deserving the ultimate accolade of the Plains as a good husband: "He never laid a hand on his wife."
+In the end the Plains woman might be as weatherbeaten and wrinkled as an old boot top but still standing firm beside her husband and children, grown strong together while overcoming the calamities that dog the vulnerable--the wiry old settler at her side deserving the ultimate accolade of the Plains as a good husband: "He never laid a hand on his wife."
 (Mari Sandoz, Love Song to the Plains (Lincoln: Univ. of Nebraska Press, 1961), p.
 125)

 "When Mari Sandoz wrote this passage near the end of her life, she returned to one of the subjects of her first book, Old Jules (1935): the widespread physical and emotional abuse of pioneer women.
 Ostensibly a biography of her father, Jules Sandoz, a prophet,...a sort of Moses working the soil of his Promised Land," and a husband who does not deserve the Plains' "ultimate accolade..."
 (Mari Sandoz, Old Jules (Lincoln: Univ. of Nebraska Press, 1962, originally published, 1935), p.
 406).